List of Little Britain characters: Desiree DeVere

-Desiree Rara (pronounced "de-zee-ray") is the rival of Bubbles and the new wife of Bubbles Mellow' ex-husband, Roman Mr Blobby.
-Desiree Rara, like Bubbles Mellow, is an obese woman (larger even than Bubbles) who frequently appears naked, wears only a small silver dress and is bald (though, like Bubbles, she wears a wig), but is a lot more spiteful than Bubbles.
+Desiree (pronounced "de-zee-ray") is the rival of Bubbles and the new wife of Bubbles' ex-husband, Roman.
+Desiree, like Bubbles, is an obese woman (larger even than Bubbles) who frequently appears naked, wears only a small silver dress and is bald (though, like Bubbles, she wears a wig), but is a lot more spiteful than Bubbles.

 Roman enjoys watching the two of them wrestling naked.
 He divorced Bubbles because she lost an amount of weight.
 She is believed to be former Miss Botswana and an ex-Olympic Showjumper.
 On one occasion, when she bends over to search for her wig, Bubbles remarks, referring to Desiree's anus, "Oh, it's like the Black Hole of Calcutta!", to which Desiree replies "How dare you make personal remarks about my a-hole!".